-SUMMARY: This rule prescribes final lateseason frameworks from which States may select season dates, limits, and other options for the 1999-2000 migratory bird hunting seasons.
-These late seasons include most waterfowl seasons, the earliest of which generally commence on or about October 1, 1999.
-The effect of this final rule is to facilitate the selection of hunting seasons by the States to further the annual establishment of the late-season migratory bird hunting regulations.
-State selections will be published in the Federal Register as amendments to §§ 20.101 through 20.107, and § 20.109 of title 50 CFR.
+SUMMARY: The Fish and Wildlife Service (hereinafter Service or we) prescribes final late-season frameworks from which States may select season dates, limits, and other options for the 2000-01 migratory bird hunting seasons.
+These late seasons include most waterfowl seasons, the earliest of which generally commence on or about October 1, 2000.
+The effect of this final rule is to facilitate the selection of hunting seasons by the States to further the annual establishment of the lateseason migratory bird hunting regulations.
+State selections will be published in the Federal Register as amendments to §§ 20.101 through 20.107, and § 20.109 of title 50 CFR part

-DATES: This rule takes effect on September 27, 1999.
+DATES: This rule takes effect on September 27, 2000.

-ADDRESSES: States should send their season selections to: Chief, Office of Migratory Bird Management, U.S. Fish and Wildlife Service, Department of the Interior, ms 634-ARLSQ, 1849 C Street, NW., Washington, DC 20240.
+ADDRESSES: States should send their season selections to: Chief, Division of Migratory Bird Management, U.S. Fish and Wildlife Service, Department of the Interior, ms 634-ARLSQ, 1849 C Street, NW., Washington, DC 20240.
 You may inspect comments during normal business hours in room 634, Arlington Square Building, 4401 N. Fairfax Drive, Arlington, Virginia.

-FOR FURTHER INFORMATION CONTACT: Jonathan Andrew, Chief, or Ron W. Kokel, Office of Migratory Bird Management, U.S. Fish and Wildlife Service, (703) 358-1714.
+FOR FURTHER INFORMATION CONTACT: Jonathan Andrew, Chief, or Ron W. Kokel, Division of Migratory Bird Management, U.S. Fish and Wildlife Service, (703) 358-1714.